lucasshiva/wordle/README.md

 2. Clone this repository: `git clone https://github.com/lucasshiva/wordle`
 3. Move into the cloned folder: `cd wordle`
 4. Install this project with Poetry: `poetry install`
+5. Activate the virtual environment: `poetry shell`.
-5. Run `wordle` on your terminal.
+6. Run `wordle` on your terminal.
 Optionally, run `wordle --help` first for a full list of options.

+**Note:** The `wordle` command only exists inside the virtual environment.
+You need to run `poetry shell` everytime you wish to use it.